-Effective as of September 18, 2014, we (then constituting a Florida corporation with the name Global Group Enterprises Corp.) reincorporated in the State of Delaware by merging into our wholly-owned Delaware subsidiary, Tyme Technologies, Inc., which was formed on August 22, 2014 specifically for this purpose (the "Reincorporation").
+Our predecessor was formed in Florida on November 22, 2011 and effective as of September 18, 2014, the predecessor (then constituting a Florida corporation with the name Global Group Enterprises Corp.) reincorporated in the State of Delaware by merging into a wholly-owned Delaware subsidiary, Tyme Technologies, Inc., which was formed on August 22, 2014 specifically for this purpose (the "Reincorporation").
 Tyme Technologies, Inc. was the surviving corporation in such merger.
-As a result of the Reincorporation, among other things, (i) we changed our name to Tyme Technologies, Inc., (ii) we changed our jurisdiction of incorporation from Florida to Delaware, (iii) we increased our authorized capital stock from 250,000,000 shares of common stock, \$0.0001 par value per share, to 300,000,000 shares of common stock, \$0.0001 par value per share, and 10,000,000 shares of "blank check" preferred stock, \$0.0001 par value per share, (iv) each share of Global Group Enterprises Corp.'s common stock outstanding at the time of the Reincorporation was automatically converted into 4.3334 shares of Tyme Technologies, Inc.'s common stock, with the result that the 12,000,000 shares of common stock outstanding immediately prior to the Reincorporation were converted into 52,000,800 shares of common stock outstanding immediately thereafter.
+As a result of the Reincorporation, among other things, (i) our name changed to Tyme Technologies, Inc., (ii) we changed our jurisdiction of incorporation from Florida to Delaware, (iii) we increased our authorized capital stock from 250,000,000 shares of common stock, \$0.0001 par value per share, to 300,000,000 shares of common stock, \$0.0001 par value per share, and 10,000,000 shares of preferred stock, \$0.0001 par value per share, (iv) each share of Global Group Enterprises Corp.'s common stock outstanding at the time of the Reincorporation was automatically converted into 4.3334 shares of Tyme Technologies, Inc.'s common stock, with the result that the 12,000,000 shares of common stock outstanding immediately prior to the Reincorporation were converted into 52,000,800 shares of common stock outstanding immediately thereafter.
 All share and per share numbers in this Annual Report on Form 10-K relating to our common stock prior to the Reincorporation have been adjusted to give effect to this conversion, unless otherwise stated.
 Subsequent to the Reincorporation, Global Group Enterprises Corp. ceased to exist.

-As discussed in "Item 1; Business - Corporate History; Significant Organizational Events." the notes to the consolidated financial statements included in this Annual Report on Form 10-K and in "Recent Developments" below, on March 5, 2015 we entered into a "reverse triangular merger" and related transactions with Tyme Inc., a Delaware corporation ("Tyme"), and other parties that resulted in, among other matters, a change in control of our Company and a change in our fiscal year from a fiscal year ending on November 30th of each calendar year to one ending on December 31st of each calendar year, which is the fiscal year basis for the financial statements presented herewith.
+As discussed in "Item 1; Business - Corporate History; Significant Organizational Events," and in the notes to the consolidated financial statements included in this Annual Report on Form 10-K, on March 5, 2015, we entered into a "reverse triangular merger" and related transactions with Tyme Inc., a Delaware corporation ("Tyme"), and other parties that resulted in, among other matters, a change in control of our Company and a change in our fiscal year from a fiscal year ending on November 30th of each calendar year to one ending on December 31st of each calendar year.